VladimirGumenny/WinAppCucumber/README.md

 	6. In case you got error about eventmachine:
         1. gem uninstall eventmachine
         2. gem install eventmachine --platform=ruby
-    7. Start WinAppDriver from the folder where you intsalled it (see step 3 above): winappdriver.exe 127.0.0.1 4723/wd/hub

 ## Supported locators